KxSystems/docs/docs/ref/dotq.md

 Where `x` is a table, returns `1b`, else `0b`.

-## `.Q.res` (k words)
+## `.Q.res` (keywords)

 Syntax: `.Q.res`

-Returns the k control words and functions as a symbol vector. ``key `.q`` returns the functions defined to extend k to the q language.
+Returns the control words and keywords as a symbol vector. ``key `.q`` returns the functions defined to extend k to the q language.
 Hence to get the full list of reserved words for the current version:

 ```q
 q).Q.res,key`.q